 The house was a light tan color when we bought it.
 PS whenever I hear light tan, I think of Nacho Libre. haha!!
 Anyone else?
 I’m going a teeny bit out of order here since I haven’t painted the back of my house since it got too cold now but I will take you through the full tutorial on how to DIY your home’s exterior another day!
-Today, we’re checking out the porch!
+Today, we’re checking out the shutters and front porch.

 For as long as I can remember, I’ve wanted a navy blue house and I finally got it!
 I love it so much and when I’m completely done with the exterior its going to be so dreamy!
 Once I painted it blue, I didn’t want that patio furniture there anymore.
 It’s kind of too big for the space anyway so its going in storage until my new pretty back deck is finished in the spring.

 We partnered up with DecoArt again to try their Americana Decor Outdoor Living paint.
-I chose Iron Gate (black) for my front door and shutters!
+I chose Iron Gate (black) for my shutters and front porch!
 Doesn’t that window look like it’s begging for shutters?